roshankanel/unit8project/README.md

 ## Future Product:
 GUI driven selection of portfolio and initial investment, desired growth % input, ML led analysis

-# API and Librearies
-## Load libraries and dependencies
-import os
-import numpy as np
-import pandas as pd
-import matplotlib.pyplot as plt import hvplot.pandas
-## import alpaca_trade_api as tradeapi --> might not be needed
-from MCForecastTools import MCSimulation
-%matplotlib inline
-## This is a new library not used previously in the class
-import yfinance as yf
-from datetime import datetime, timedelta from sklearn.ensemble import RandomForestClassifier from sklearn.metrics import precision_score

 **Team thinking of a three part approach to the project that we can address based on time availability:**
 1. Single crypto portfolio Analyser (Prototype)
 2. Multi cryp**to portfolio analyser Analyser (MVP)